 Types of Kettlebell Exercises

 There are hundreds kettlebell exercises, and variations – but at the heart of it, most kettlebell exercises separated in to 2 categories: Ballistics and Grinds.
+And if there are only a few of each you really need to know when you are getting started which will work your whole body.
+Find out about the 6 Key Fundamental Exercises.

 Ballistic kettlebell exercises (e.g. Clean, Snatch, Swing, Jerk) are more dynamic and work on the power generation and absorption in a dynamic fashion, while grinds (Windmill, Turkish get-up) train the body under controlled and deliberate tension for an extended period.
 Hydrids (Kettlebell Thrusters, Overhead Squat) should also be mentioned combine attributes or movements from ballistic and grind.
 Well-rounded programs include both ballistic and grind exercises as these contrasting exercises complement each other in helping you create a strong and powerful body.
 Using the 2 of them, you will improve almost every aspect of your body’s movement.

-Ballistic Kettlebell Exercises are anaerobic exercises which recruit muscle activation throughout the body to generate and absorb power in the exercise.
+Ballistic KB exercise are anaerobic exercises which recruit muscle activation throughout the body to generate and absorb power in the exercise.
 They build your focus and coordination through cyclic tension and relaxation in the body, mimicking natural movements of the body, promoting better sequencing, muscle firing and joint movement as well as burning calories and.
 A perfect way to get stronger, more mobile and burn fat.
 Classic Kettlebell Ballistic Exercises include:

 Grind kettlebell exercises challenge your ability to maintain tension, smoothly transition through the exercise and highlight weaknesses in your structure and alignment.
 Through the exercises you will learn to reduce and mitigate these weaknesses.
 You will know the exercises which are grinds as your body is typically under tension throughout the exercises, the movement is slow – hence the name.
 Classic Kettlebell Grind Exercises include: